Item 19: Avoid reflection

 Rust does not support this RTTI style of reflection either, continuing the theme that the advice of this Item is easy to follow.

-Rust does support some features that provide similar functionality (in the std::any module), but they're limited (in ways explored below) and so best avoided unless no other alternatives are possible.
+Rust does support some features that provide similar functionality in the std::any module, but they're limited (in ways we will explore) and so best avoided unless no other alternatives are possible.

-The first reflection-like feature looks magic at first – a way of determining the name of an item's type:
+The first reflection-like feature from std::any looks like magic at first—a way of determining the name of an item's type.
+The following example uses a user-defined tname() function:

 let x = 42u32;